 Most of our courses, from the freshmen course, Ecology/Evolution, to the senior course, Senior Seminar, emphasize application of concepts to life situations.
-In order to assess this critical thinking goal, papers from the freshman year are compared to papers from the senior year to evaluate improvement.
+In order to assess this critical thinking goal, papers from the freshman year are compared to papers from the senior year to look for improvement.
 The two papers have to be from the same student to be included.
 A common rubric of three sections, worth five points each, is used to score the papers.
 The rubric sections are Format, Design and Conclusions (see above rubric).
 Our department decided an average evaluation score improvement of 20% from freshman to senior years, in addition to an average evaluation score of 12/15 for the senior papers, would be used as a "green light" and therefore an indicator of teaching success for data evaluation and curriculum improvement decisions.

-For the 2015/2016 school year, we compared the Senior Seminar papers and freshmen Ecology/Evolution papers of twenty-three students (Fig. 3).
-The average evaluation score on the papers increased 27%, from 10.83 to 13.78.
-Paired t-tests showed that the total evaluation scores on the papers increased significantly (p = 5.5 E-09), as did scores on format (p = 3.1 E-05), design (p = 1.4 E-07) and conclusions (p = 5.3 E-07).
-Both the fact that seniors are scoring, on average, higher than 12 and that there is at least a 20% improvement in scores fit within the criteria for a GREEN light for meeting this departmental goal.
+For the 2016/2017 school year, we compared the Senior Seminar papers and freshmen Ecology/Evolution papers of sixteen students (Figure 3).
+The average evaluation score on the papers increased 28%, from 11.13 to 14.34.
+Paired t-tests showed that the total evaluation scores on the papers increased significantly (p = 1.8 E-06), as did scores on format (p = 1.0 E-05), design (p = 0.04) and conclusions (p = 1.3 E-05).
+Both the fact that seniors are scoring, on average, higher than 12 and that there is at least a 20% improvement in scores fit within the criteria for a green light for meeting this departmental goal.

 Figure 3.
-Comparison of Freshmen (entering fall 2012) papers from Ecology and Evolution class with Senior Seminar papers from the same students (fall 2015/spring 2016).
+Comparison of Freshmen (entering fall 2013) papers from Ecology and Evolution class with Senior Seminar papers from the same students (fall 2016/spring 2017).
 Total possible point value is 15, with each of the three portions (Format, Design, Conclusions) of the rubric worth a possible five points.